Table of Contents

 Evidence of radiation

-Radioactivity can be recognized for its various effects.
-For instance, radiation from radioactive substances blackens a light-sensitive photographic plate.
+Radioactivity can be recognized by its diverse effects.
+For instance, radiation emitted by radioactive substances blackens a light-sensitive photographic plate.
 Radiation causes flashes of light in fluorescent materials, which is only visible with a spinthariscope in complete darkness.

-Ionization chambers: The ions created between the two electrodes via impact ionization are accelerated by potential, and thus enter the inner filament where a current pulse can then be seen.
-However, a measurable current pulse only occurs as a result of many incidental alpha particles or correspondingly high radiation.
+Ionization chambers: The ions created between the 2 electrodes via impact ionization are accelerated by potential, which then enters the inner filament where a current pulse is visible.
+However, a measurable current pulse only occurs as a result of multiple incidental alpha particles or correspondingly high radiation.

 The Geiger-Müller counter: The Geiger-Müller counter is an ionization chamber that operates at very high voltage levels.
 Any incidental particle induces a measurable current pulse.
-The charge carriers created by impact ionization are so heavily accelerated in the strong electrical field that they release additional charge carriers in a sort of avalanche.
+The charge carriers created by impact ionization are heavily accelerated by the strong electrical field and release an avalanche of additional charge carriers.

 The impinging particles lead to a brief discharge pulse that can be enhanced and measured.
-These pulses can also be made audible in the form of crackling.
+These pulses are also audible in the form of crackling.

 Pulse rate = Number of pulses / time

-The pulse rate depends on the activity of the radiation, the distance between the source of radiation and the counter and the design of the counter.
+The pulse rate depends on the radioactivity, the distance between the source of radiation and the counter and the design of the counter.

-The scintillation counter: The impinging radiation triggers specific luminescent materials to emit light.
-These flashes can be observed and counted upon magnification.
+The scintillation counter: The impinging radiation in a scintillation counter triggers the emission of light flashes by specific luminescent materials.
+These flashes are observed and counted upon magnification.
 The electrons emitted are then enhanced in secondary electron multipliers.
-This method uses the most sensitive and efficient radiation measurement device to verify the presence of radioactive substances.
+This method uses the most sensitive and efficient radiation measurement device to detect radioactive materials.

-The Wilson chamber: In this chamber, the air is oversaturated with water vapor.
-The ions created serve as condensation nuclei upon which water condensates.
-The resulting condenser streaks make the process of radiation/the trajectory of the particles visible.
+The Wilson chamber: In a Wilson chamber, the air is oversaturated with water vapor.
+The ions created to serve as condensation nuclei upon which water condenses.
+The resulting condenser streaks reveal the process of radiation or the particle trajectory.

 In the field of medicine, radionuclides are frequently used in therapy and diagnostics.
 Compounds with low half-life and specific characteristics are used for enrichment in organs.

 Archeology and paleontology utilize radiocarbon dating.
-This process uses the half-life of the carbon isotope, which equates to 5,730 years.
-This carbon isotope is integrated into the organic substance of a living organism to a certain extent.
-Upon the death of the organism, the amount of this isotope in the organism decreases.
-The age of materials can thus be calculated from this.
+This process uses the half-life of the carbon isotope, which is 5,730 years.
+This carbon isotope is integrated into the organic substance of a living organism to a varying extent.
+Upon the death of an organism, the amount of carbon isotope in the organism decreases.
+The age of materials can thus be calculated.

 In engineering, radiation is used to sterilize devices, refine substances and conserve food, among other things.

-The radiation exposure of the human body is influenced by briefly higher and continuously decreasing radiation.
-Internal radiation is defined as the radiation of radioactive substances that enter the body via the consumption of food and respiration.
-These are equally distributed throughout the body or are stored in specific organs.
-Iodine, for example, is stored in the thyroid gland, strontium in the bone substance and radon in the lungs.
+The human body is influenced by transient exposure to higher and continuously decreasing radiation.
+Internal radiation is defined as the radiation emitted by radioactive substances that enter the body via food intake and respiration.
+Radioactive materials are distributed throughout the body or are stored in specific organs.
+Iodine, for example, is stored in the thyroid gland, strontium in the bone and radon in the lungs.

 External radiation is defined as the penetration of radiation into the body.
-Both internal and external radiation is harmful, as ionization leads to chemical alterations in the body’s cells, and thus to potential changes in the genetic makeup of the cells.
+Both internal and external radiation is harmful, as ionization leads to chemical alterations in living cells, and thus triggering potential changes in the genetic makeup of the cells.

-The effects of ionizing radiation on humans depends on the type, energy, duration and temporal distribution of the radiation, as well as the radiation sensitivity of the specific organ.
+The effects of ionizing radiation on humans depend on the type, energy, duration and temporal distribution of the radiation as well as the radiosensitivity of the specific organ.

-Heavy exposure to radiation leads to initial harm that can result in radiation sickness and direct death from radiation.
+Heavy exposure to radiation leads to radiation sickness and direct death from radiation.
 Weak exposure to radiation results in long-term damage such as cancer.
 Deformities and miscarriage may also occur.

 Because of the great danger of ionizing radiation of any sort, guidelines have been set by legislation.
-One crucial aspect includes the maximum permitted biological doses.
+The maximum permitted biological doses are set:

-- For individuals occupationally exposed to radiation: a maximum permitted
+- For individuals occupationally exposed to radiation, the maximum permitted

 - For individuals who only occasionally come into contact with ionizing

 A radioactive nucleus usually forms again upon the decay of another radioactive nucleus.
-Natural decay chains form because the decay products are likewise radioactive.
+Natural decay chains form because the decay products are similarly radioactive.
 These decay chains lead to stable lead isotopes that do not decay further.
-Outside of decay chains, there are still many other forms of natural radioactive decay.
+In addition to decay chains, many other forms of natural radioactive decay exist.